 Animal feed and UMB Mill can be designed with a wide range of processing capacity and product mix depending upon the demand, according to availability of feed stuffs and their storage capacity.
-However, it is suggested that the smallest viable economic unit should have a capacity of preparing 1 ton of compound feed per hour (i.e., 16 tons in 2 shifts, each of 8 hrs) and 200 UMB in 8hrs.
-The project in this pre feasibility study has an annual production capacity of 4800 tons of compound animal feed and 60,000 UMB.
+However, it is suggested that the viable economic unit should have a capacity of preparing 5 ton of compound feed per hour and 25 UMB in 8hrs.
+The project in this pre feasibility study has an annual production capacity of 12,000 tons of compound animal feed and 60,000 of UMB.